markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 ### The Magic of Flexbox

 When a container is given a `display` value of `flex`, that element is now able to create what's known as a one-dimensional layout.
-This means that it can now control the distribution of its content along either the horizontal X-Axis (known as a "row") or the vertical Y-Axis (known as a "column").
+This means that it can now control the distribution of its content along either the horizontal x-axis (known as a "row") or the vertical y-axis (known as a "column").
 By default, a flexbox is set to be a row, meaning that it will try and fit all of it's child elements on one horizontal line until it hits the right edge of the parent.
 At that point it has to decide whether to:

 - Make all of the child elements more narrow to accommodate a new sibling on that horizontal line.
 This usually results in child elements having a "squished" look or...

 - Tell the flexbox parent that it's okay to overflow its content onto the next line.
 This is what's known as "wrapping" and is commonly used in conjunction with flexbox containers to calculate smart layouts for screens at various sizes such as a mobile phone or tablet.

-Another thing that Flexbox provides that used to be incredibly difficult is horizontal/vertical alignment of child elements, meaning we can use flexbox to vertically center HTML elements in a container (which used to be near impossible with CSS) and we can evenly space elements without having to set a lot of CSS rules to them.
+Another thing that flexbox provides that used to be incredibly difficult is horizontal/vertical alignment of child elements, meaning we can use flexbox to vertically center HTML elements in a container (which used to be near impossible with CSS).
+Flexbox is also great at evenly spacing elements by calculating the free space available and distributing this space between each child element.

 All of these ideas are easily carried into making a flexbox column as well, just apply those rules to height instead of width and it's the same idea.
-Typically flexbox is used more for rows than columns, but there are some really cool use cases for both and flexbox is quickly becoming an industry standard.
+Typically flexbox is used more for rows than columns, but there are some really cool use cases for both.
+Due to its ability automatically adjust alignment and spacing of elements within a container of varying size, flexbox is quickly becoming an industry standard.
 Read the [MDN documentation for flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) to learn more about the concepts behind it and how it can be used.

 ### Prepare Our Header for Flexbox

-We'll start by making the `header` element a flexbox, but first let's remove a few pieces from our CSS file (a lot of this lesson will involve removing CSS properties and adding flexbox properties in their place):
+We'll start making the `header` element a flexbox by first removing a few pieces from our CSS file (a lot of this lesson will involve removing CSS properties and adding flexbox properties in their place):

 - Remove the `display: inline-block` declaration from `header h1` because we will be using flexbox to make the `h1` inline,  so it now looks like this code snippet: